 6. Where does the phrase, "Take the beam out of your own eye" that was used in the "Kaiser Wilson" poster come from?
 What did the poster mean by telling President Wilson to "Take the beam out of your own eye"?
 Suggested Response: The expression comes from the King James translation of the Bible, Matthew 7:5.
 "Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye."
 A "beam" is a large piece of wood and a "mote" is a speck of dust or wood.
 The suffragists were calling the President a hypocrite for championing the cause of democracy abroad but not extending it to women in the U.S. By extension, they were pointing out the hypocrisy of the entire nation.

-11. The mistreatment of Alice Paul and her suffragists is not the only time that violence has marred the history of the U.S. The dual tragedies of lynchings and race riots attests to this.
-Further evidence is the violence perpetrated on people trying to change society, such as activists in the Civil Rights Movement, see e.g., "Ghosts of Mississippi", and workers trying to organize labor unions, see e.g., "Matewan."
-Farmers displaced by the dust bowl of the 1930s who moved by the thousands to California looking for work were assaulted and beaten in communities that felt threatened by their presence.
+11. The mistreatment of Alice Paul and her suffragists is not the only time that violence has marred the history of the U.S. The dual tragedies of lynchings and race riots attests to this and, of course, there is the Civil War, the bloodiest war in U.S. history.
+Further evidence is the violence perpetrated on people trying to change society, such as activists in the Civil Rights Movement, see e.g., "Ghosts of Mississippi", and workers trying to organize labor unions, see e.g., "Matewan." in addition, Farmers displaced by the dust bowl of the 1930s who moved by the thousands to California looking for work were assaulted and beaten in communities that felt threatened by their presence.
 "The Grapes of Wrath" tells this story.
 Race riots and police brutality still occur.
 Do you think current-day America is as violent a country as it once was?
 Suggested Response: Arguments can be made both ways.
-On the one hand, it appears that the United States has moved well beyond its violent past but some problems remain.
-During the Civil Rights Movement of the 1960s, the nation was appalled to see the police brutality on television.
-There are isolated incidents of that type of police conduct, of violent hate crimes, and of torture in the "War on Terror" but they are just that, isolated, and the persons responsible are often brought to justice.
+On the one hand, it appears that the United States has moved well beyond its violent past but some problems remain, such as some unjustified police shootings of black men.
+In addition, there are isolated incidents of violent hate crimes, and of torture in the "War on Terror" but they are just that, isolated, and the persons responsible are often brought to justice.
 Thus, the basic trend is toward less violence.
-On the other hand, it could be argued that the torture of prisoners, secret rendition of suspected terrorists, and the Guantanamo prison camp of "the War on Terror" are evidence of a violent culture.
-These were official government policy.
-Further support for this argument can be found in the gun violence in America, which is higher than in most other countries.
-The argument would continue that violence is still ingrained in American life and that when times get hard, violent repression will raise its ugly head again.
+On the other hand, it could be argued that the torture of prisoners, secret rendition of suspected terrorists, and the Guantanamo prison camp are evidence of a violent culture.
+The argument would continue that violence is still ingrained in American life and that when times get hard, violent repression will again raise its ugly head again.